Snjkmr162/Netflix_vs_Prime_Analysis/README.md

 then runs quantitative analysis across content volume, genre strategy, content quality, and international expansion to answer that question with data.

-Part 2 (qualitative sentiment analysis via Reddit) is currently in progress.

----

 ## 🔍 Key Findings